Dalmatian Puppies: Cute Pictures And Facts - DogTime

 For those of you who imagined a Dalmatian like Pongo who would sit obediently by your side as you work, watch TV, or read, think again.

 The Dalmatian was originally used as a carriage dog.
 Starting in the 17th century, these spotted dogs would trot next to their humans’ carriages.
-They made sure the travels went safely–namely from possible bandits.
-Dalmatians also guarded the horses if their owners stopped at an inn for the evening.
+They made sure the travels went safely — namely from possible bandits.
+Dalmatians also guarded the horses if their humans stopped at an inn for the evening.

 The Dalmatian has been historically used for myriad other very active duties.
 They’ve been war dogs, herders of livestock for farmers, both pointers and retrievers for hunters, and even circus performers.

 If dogs of this active breed aren’t exercised, they’ll quickly become bored and find ways to entertain themselves.
 For instance, they might start tearing up your favorite shoes or digging in the trash.